ADORSYS-GIS/openstack/docs/VLAN.md

 # Understanding VLANs and Their Operation

-A VLAN (Virtual LAN) is an overlay layer 2 network that helps us organize devices into different groups connected to a virtual network on the physical network.

 VLANs help us partition a LAN into smaller virtual networks for security purposes.
 This allows us to have different logically distinct virtual networks rather than having many physical small LANs.